Romania seeks probe into ex-ministers in school software deal

-BUCHAREST (Reuters) - Romania’s anti-corruption prosecutor’s office, or DNA, is seeking to launch a criminal inquiry against nine ex-government ministers suspected of money laundering, abuse of office and bribery related to Microsoft (MSFT.O) educational licenses from 2004 to 2009.
+BUCHAREST, Sept 27 (Reuters) - Romania’s anti-corruption prosecutor’s office (DNA) is seeking to launch a criminal inquiry against nine ex-government ministers suspected of money laundering, abuse of office and bribery related to Microsoft educational licences from 2004 to 2009.

-Some officials backed the closing of a 2004 leasing contract for licenses and its extension to educational Microsoft products for schools in terms that were onerous for the state, the DNA said in a statement.
+Some officials backed the closing of a 2004 leasing contract for licences and its extension to educational Microsoft products for schools in terms which were onerous for the state, the DNA said in a statement.

 “They (the ministers) determined the closing of the frame contract in onerous terms for the state budget, making possible the embezzling of a 47 percent Microsoft discount ...and the payment of commissions to involved persons,” it said.